About The Prize

 WHAT IS THE HYUNDAI MERCURY PRIZE?

-The Hyundai Mercury Prize promotes the best of UK and Irish music and the artists who produce it.
+The Hyundai Mercury Prize promotes the best of UK music and the artists who produce it.
 This is done through the celebration of the 12 ‘Albums of the Year’, recognising artistic achievement across a range of contemporary music genres.

 It is the music equivalent to the Booker Prize for literature and the Turner Prize for art.